Two PhD students who joined the Academy through our fully-funded internship scheme share their tips for getting the most out of your internship.

 Many organisations, like the Academy of Medical Sciences, have Fellows or members.
 During your internship you should try to interact with them as much as possible - they form the foundation of the organisation and are a fantastic resource for responding to new policy challenges.

-Just because you’re doing a policy internship, it doesn’t mean you can’t talk to other teams within the organisation and get involved.
+Just because you’re doing an internship based in one particular team, it doesn’t mean you can’t talk to other teams within the organisation and get involved.
 You can learn a whole new set of skills, and see how writing policy is really part of a wider process.

 9. Your intern experience will be valuable in any career

-You’ll learn lots that you can take forward into an academic career as well as in policy.
+You’ll learn lots that you can take forward into an academic career and beyond.
 A network of contacts, writing skills, insights into grant funding, and increasingly important for all scientists: how to talk about science and be understood.

 10. External placements are a fantastic way to gain even more experience

-The internship scheme at the Academy of Medical Sciences gives interns the opportunity to go to another organisation for a few days.
+The internship scheme at the Academy of Medical Sciences gives interns the opportunity to spend a few days based with another organisation too.
 Start thinking early about where you want to go and what you want to get out of it.
 You’ll gain different things from different placements.